forcato/Leap_Year_Calculator/README.md

 ### Features

 * Simple interface: The app has a simple and easy-to-use interface, making it accessible to everyone.
 * Accurate calculations: The app uses an accurate algorithm to determine whether a year is a leap year or not.
-* Flexible input options: Users can input years in various formats, including as integer values, Roman numerals, or Gregorian calendar notation.
 * Instant results: The app provides instant results, showing whether the input year is a leap year or not.

 ### How to Use